AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/index.md

 This tutorial contains instructions for using the _Rider_ IDE on macOS; however the steps will be similar on other operating systems, and using other IDEs such as Visual Studio on _Microsoft Windows_.

 :::info
-You can find the code for the completed application here.
-TODO
+You can find the code for the completed application [here](https://github.com/AvaloniaUI/MusicStoreTutorial/).
 :::